uber/statsrelay/README.md

   -p  --pid                    Path to the pid file

   -c, --config=filename        Use the given hashring config file
-                               (default: /etc/statsrelay.json)
+                               (default: /etc/tugboat.json)
   -t, --check-config=filename  Check the config syntax
-                               (default: /etc/statsrelay.json)
+                               (default: /etc/tugboat.json)
   --version                    Print the version
 ```

 ```
-statsrelay --config=/path/to/statsrelay.json
+tugboat --config=/path/to/tugboat.json
 ```

 This process will run in the foreground.
 If you need to daemonize, use
 start-stop-script, daemontools, supervisord, upstart, systemd, or your
 preferred service watchdog.

-By default statsrelay binds to 127.0.0.1:8125 for statsd proxying.
+By default tugboat binds to 127.0.0.1:8125 for statsd proxying.

-For each line that statsrelay receives in the statsd format
+For each line that tugboat receives in the statsd format
 "statname.foo.bar:1|c\n", the key will be hashed to determine which
 backend server the stat will be relayed to.
 If no connection to that
 backend is open, the line is queued and a connection attempt is